ozyurtf/cpu-scheduler/README.md

 In the producer-consumer problem above, the access to the count variable is not constrained.
 And as a result of this, we may encounter with a race condition.

+## Fatal Race Condition

-For instance, let's assume that the buffer is empty and the consumer reads the count variable to see if it is 0 or not.
-At that moment, consumer starts sleeping since it finds the count value as 0.
-Then let's say that scheduler starts running the producer.
-Producer produces an item and inserts it into the buffer since the buffer is not full, increments the value of count from 0 to 1, and lastly wakes up the consumer which is technically **not sleeping**.
+For instance, let's assume that the buffer is empty and the consumer reads the count variable as 0.
+At that moment, consumer starts sleeping.
+Then let's say that a scheduler starts running the producer.
+Producer produces an item and inserts it into the buffer, increments the value of the count from 0 to 1, and lastly **wakes up the consumer** which is technically **not sleeping**.

-In another case, let's say that count equals to 1 and consumer begins running it's codes.
+In another case, let's say that count value equals to 1 and consumer begins running its codes.
 It will first remove an item from the buffer since count is not 0.
-Then it will decrease the value of count from 1 to 0 and consume the item without waking up the producer since the buffer was not full before extracting the item from it.
+Then it will decrease the value of count from 1 to 0, and consume the item without waking up the producer since the buffer was not full before extracting the item from it.

 So, after consuming the item, the consumer will start the loop again.
 At that moment, count value equals to 0.
 That's why the consumer will sleep.
 Sooner or later, the producer will produce items and fill the whole buffer.
 At that moment, consumer has already been sleeping and since the buffer is full, the producer will sleep as well and they will both sleep forever.

-The main issue in these two scenarios is that a wake-up call that is sent to a process that is not sleeping is lost.
-If this wake-up call wouldn't be lost, everything would work fine.
+The main issue in these two scenarios is that the wakeup() call that is sent to a process that is not sleeping is lost.

-In addition, we used variables in the form of integers to provide synchronization between processes/threads until now.
-When we use just an integer value to provide access to shared resources, the processes/threads can access to the shared resources only one at a time.

-So we can develop a new mechanism that allows multiple processes to access to the shared resources simultaneously.
+So we can develop a new mechanism in that allows multiple processes to access to the shared resources simultaneously on the basis shared resource.
 We call this mechanism **semaphores**.

 # Semaphores

 A semaphore is an integer value just like mutex.
 But the only way to access it is through two separate operations that are called **wait()** and **signal()**.

-- wait():  Decrements the value of the semaphore by 1 which means the resource is acquired.
-Before this decrementation, if the value of the semaphore was 0 or negative, this means that resource(s) controlled by the semaphore were already being used.
+- **wait():**  Decrements the value of the semaphore by 1 which means that the resource is acquired.
+Before this decrementation, if the value of the semaphore was 0 or negative, this means that resource(s) controlled by the semaphore was/were already being used.
 And after wait() operation decreases the value of the semaphore by 1, the value of the semaphore will be lower than 0.
-In that case, we add the current thread into the wait queue, because of the lack of available resources, block it (since it cannot access to the shared resource at this moment), and schedule another thread to avoid spinning and wasting CPU time.
+In that case, we add the current thread into the wait queue, because of the lack of available resources, block it (since it cannot access to the shared resource at this moment), and schedule another thread and run the wait() operation again to avoid spinning and wasting CPU time.

-- signal(): Increments the value of the semaphore by 1 which means that the process/thread that was using a resource left it's critical region and stopped accessing to that resource.
+- **signal():** Increments the value of the semaphore by 1 which means that the process/thread that was using a resource left its critical region and stopped accessing to that resource.
 If the semaphore value was negative before this increment, this means that there were waiting processes/threads in the wait queue.
 And after we release the resource and increment the value of semaphore by 1, one of these waiting processes/threads can now start using that resource.
 So in that condition, we pick one thread from the wait queue and add it to the scheduler.

-In below, you can see the implementation of Semaphore.
+You can see the implementation of Semaphore below:

 ```
 class Semaphore {

+  int value;
-  int value;             // The value of semaphore
+    // The value of semaphore

+  queue<Thread*> waitQ;
-  queue<Thread*> waitQ;  // Queue that holds threads that are blocked (waiting) because of the lack of resources.
+    // Queue that holds threads that are blocked (waiting) because of the lack of resources.

   void Init(int v);

+  void wait();
-  void wait();           // Wait operation.
-This operation is called by a thread/process when it wants to release a resource.
+    // This operation is called by a thread/process when it wants to acquire a resource.

+  void signal();
-  void signal();         // Signal operation.
-This operation is called by a thread/process when it wants to acquire a resource.
+    // This operation is called by a thread/process when it wants to release a resource.
 }

 void Semaphore::Init(int v) {

   value = v;

+  waitQ.init();
-  waitQ.init();          // Initialize an empty queue to hold threads that are blocked (waiting) because of the lack of resources.
+    // Initialize an empty queue to hold threads
+    // that are blocked (waiting) because of the lack of resources.
 }

 void Semaphore::wait() {
+  value--;
-  value--;                            // Decrement the value of semaphore by 1.
+    // Decrement the value of semaphore by 1.

+  if (value < 0) {

+    waitQ.add(current_thread);
-  if (value < 0) {                    // If the new value of the semaphore is negative, this means that resource(s) controlled by the semaphore was already being used.
+      // If the new value of the semaphore is negative,
+      // this means that resource(s) controlled by the semaphore was already being used.
-    waitQ.add(current_thread);        // Add current thread into the wait queue, because of the lack of available resources
+      // In that case, add current thread into the wait queue because of the lack of available resources.

-    current_thread->status = blocked; // Update the status of the thread as "blocked" because it cannot access to the shared resource at this moment
+    current_thread->status = blocked;
+      // Update the status of the thread as "blocked"
+      // because it cannot access to the shared resource at this moment

+    schedule();
-    schedule();                       // Schedule another thread to avoid spinning and wasting CPU time.
+      // Schedule another thread to avoid spinning and wasting CPU time.
   }
 }

 void Semaphore::signal() {
+  value++;
-  value++;                              // Increment the value of the semaphore by 1.
-The process/thread that was using a resource left it's critical region and stopped accessing to that resource.
+    // Increment the value of the semaphore by 1.
+    // This means that the process/thread that was using a resource left its critical region
+    // and stopped accessing to that resource.

+  if (value <= 0) {

+    Thread *thd= waitQ.getNextThread();
-  if (value <= 0) {                     // If the semaphore value was negative before this increment, this means that there were waiting processes/threads in the wait queue.
+      // If the semaphore value was negative before this increment,
+      // this means that there were waiting processes/threads in the wait queue.
-    Thread *thd= waitQ.getNextThread(); // In that case, after the shared resource is being released in the previous steps, one of these waiting processes/threads can now start using that resource.
-In that condition, we pick one thread from the wait queue.
+      // In that case, after the shared resource is being released in the previous steps,
+      // one of these waiting processes/threads can now start using that resource.
+      // In that condition, we pick one thread from the wait queue.

+    scheduler->add(thd);
-    scheduler->add(thd);                // And then add it to the scheduler.
+      // And then add the tread to the scheduler.
   }
 }
 ```

+Let's give another implementation of semaphores.
 Imagine that there are two processes: process A and process B:

 ```
 process A             process B